“We are trained to limit ourselves. Fortunately breaking free from the norm is far more adventurous, exhilarating and entertaining.”

 I have been a dance therapist for 30+ years.
 With a very wide range of people, I have utilized both simple and complex dance movement styles for personal and interpersonal healing and for good ole’ fashioned fun.
 I currently teach “Everybody Can Dance” workshops in California.

-I have also been maintaining a private psychotherapy practice for the past 30 years in the San Francisco Bay Area specializing in a variety of issues including LGBTQ individual and family issues.
+I also maintained a successful psychotherapy private practice for 32 years in the San Francisco Bay Area specializing in a very wide variety of issues including LGBTQ individual and family issues.
+I retired in May 2021.

 "Lucia represents all that is truly fine about artists working